Last updated on December 11th, 2023

 - Client data collected from four engine platforms, each of which had 4-5 different test profiles

-A leading Tier-1 engine supplier based in Japan needed to improve its vehicle servicing and diagnostics to reduce the rate of breakdowns and accelerate maintenance and repairs.
+A leading Tier-1 engine supplier needed to improve its vehicle servicing and diagnostics to reduce the rate of breakdowns and accelerate maintenance and repairs.
 The company had been relying on aggregated diagnostic trouble codes (DTCs) collected via the OBD port to indicate when vehicles needed to be serviced, but its existing diagnostic tools were unable to capture four distinct engine failure modes.
 Moreover, investigating the source of these failures was difficult and time-consuming.